Taeho-Jeong/ifews.github.io/README.md

 ### Sankey Diagram

 - **Step 1**: Go to [SankeyMATIC](https://sankeymatic.com/build/).
-- **Step 2**: Manually input the flow thickness values based on your data.
+- **Step 2**: Manually input the flow thickness values based on data.
 - **Result**: Create a Sankey diagram to visualize the flow of nitrogen components.